X1Plus/X1Plus/README.md

 somewhat more complicated!)
 Roughly, this is implemented in `installer-clientside/install-gui/src/index.ts`.

-The installer copies an `.x1p` image to the SD card, as well as a small tarball containing the on-printer install GUI stub.
+The installer copies a `.x1p` image to the SD card, as well as a small tarball containing the on-printer install GUI stub.
 It SSHes to the printer, unpacks the tarball into `/userdata` on the printer, and runs a first-stage installer launch script that it (hopefully) unpacked; then, it